jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/ModuleInstructor/README.md

 ## **MAKE SURE YOU HAVE ACCESS**

-You will need access to many destinations.
+Make sure you have access to:

 1. 1 Password
 2. Confluence